Vai-Man/ReflectiveAI/README.md

 ## Features

 - **Mood Check-In**: Allows users to rate how they’re feeling, offering personalized affirmations based on their mood.
-- **Emotional Analysis**: Detects the emotional tone of user input using sentiment analysis, providing insights into their emotional state.
 - **Prediction Model**: Classifies user text into categories (like signs of self-harm) and suggests resources if necessary.
 - **Journal Prompts**: Encourages daily reflection with suggestions for positive thinking and emotional expression.
 - **Helpful Resources**: Provides users with links to mental health resources, such as meditation guides and breathing exercises.